-“We supply our yarn to carpet and rug makers who have connections into the corporate and luxury residential markets.
+“We supply our yarn to carpet and rug makers who have connections into the custom design market for corporate offices, high-end homes and increasing numbers of private jets and luxury yachts.
 This means New Zealand wool can end up in some very high profile places.
 It’s a fantastic way to showcase the quality, beauty and versatility of New Zealand wool to a global audience.”

 “One of our US manufacturers has made a narrow-woven Wilton carpet specially for the Mary Baker Eddy house, which replicates a period design from the 1930s.
 It’s a stunning product which we are immensely proud to have contributed to on behalf of our growers.”

-CP Wool yarn gives global soft flooring manufacturers a very high-quality material to work with, which results in a superior end product, says Mr McKenzie.
+CP Wool yarn gives global soft flooring manufacturers a novel and differentiated material to work with, which results in a simply stunning end product, says Mr McKenzie.

-“We are providing yarns that showcase the beautiful unique characteristics of wool, that designers and customers love and that our competitors find difficult, if not impossible, to replicate.
+“We are providing innovative yarn systems that showcase the beautiful unique characteristics of wool, that designers and customers love and that our competitors find difficult, if not impossible, to replicate.

-“Our whole product innovation strategy is to purposely step off the commodity curve, to become global leaders in leading-edge woolen yarn systems for carpets and rugs.”
+“Our whole product innovation strategy is to purposely step off the commodity curve, to become global leaders in providing leading-edge woollen yarn for carpets and rugs.”